-Food is the basic requirement for every living being.
-They depend on plant and animals for food.
+Food is a basic requirement for every living being.
+We depend on plant and animals for food.
 Ancient men began the cultivation of food in a small area and used certain procedures for their management and improvement.
-This art of cultivation of crop is called agriculture.
+This art of cultivation of the crop is called agriculture.

 Agriculture & Agricultural Practices

-Before raising a crop, the soil in which it is to be grown is prepared by plowing, leveling, and manuring.
+Before raising a crop, the soil in which it is to be grown is prepared by ploughing, levelling, and manuring.
 Ploughing is the process of loosening and digging of soil using a plough.
 This helps in proper aeration of the soil.
-After plowing, the soil is distributed evenly and leveled in the process called leveling.
+After ploughing, the soil is distributed evenly and levelled in the process called levelling.
 The soil is then manured.

 Selection of seeds of good quality crop strains is the primary stage of sowing.
 After the preparation of soil, these seeds are dispersed in the field and this is called sowing.
 Sowing can be done manually, by hand or by using seed drilling machines.
 Some crops like paddy are first grown into seedlings in a small area and then transplanted to the main field.

 Weeds are unwanted plants which grow among crops.
-They are removed by using weedicides, by pulling them by hands and some are removed during soil preparation.
+They are removed by using weedicides, by manually pulling them with hands and some are removed during soil preparation.

-For a successful agriculture, proper methods and practices are to be followed.
+For successful agriculture, proper methods and practices are to be followed.